 SEO - Relevant Filenames

-File Naming Style:
+File Naming Style

-It is always good to use same keywords in file name as well as in page title.
+It is always good to use same keywords in a filename as well as in page title.

-File Name Example:
+File Name Example

 slazenger-brand-balls.html wimbledon-brand-balls.html wilson-brand-balls.html